mmikhasenko/ReactionAmplitudeExamples.jl/README.md

 # Examples
 A collection of simple examples to plot/calculate with julia

-Most of the files are Pluto notebooks.
+Most of the files are Pluto notebooks available with the [Git Pages](https://mmikhasenko.github.io/examples/)

 You can run them as a julia scripts, or interactively in a browser.

 ## Installation